MinaProtocol/mina/src/app/rosetta/README.md

 ## Changelog

+2022/03/18:

+- Ensured memo is returned in user commands from /block endpoint
+- Release of rosetta-v18 with above changes

 2022/02/18:

 - Added nonces to the balance table with all relevant schema migration changes and archive node changes to support it